LinxHQ/linxbooks/README.md

 # Linxbooks
 Open-source accounting software (customers, invoices, quotations, bills, expenses, payrolls and reports).
-LinxBooks is a product of LinxHQ Pte Ltd
+LinxBooks is a product of LinxHQ Pte Ltd, actively developed and maintained by a Vietnamese Team at LinxHQ.

 ## Features
 * Create and manage multiple users and their permissions